ohkingdom/plant/README.md

-# plant
+# PokéSolve

 Practicing Android app development and testing!

-The plant name and starting statistics are randomly generated.

-Press the corresponding buttons to increase the necessary stats, and then attempt to evolve the plant to its next level!

-(It's currently just a fancy button counter with some logic)
+Choose your starter Pokémon, give it a name, and then solve increasingly difficult math problems in order to evolve it!

 ![Application image](image.png)